Celebs, athletes give ‘Dragon Ball’ pop culture super status

 LOS ANGELES (AP) — “Dragon Ball” may be a Japanese-born anime, but the series has become a major pop culture influencer for years.
 Rappers sprinkle references in their rhymes, athletes channel the character’s super powers when making big plays and the franchise’s star even made a towering appearance at November’s Macy’s Thanksgiving Day Parade.

-That influence stateside is likely to grow Wednesday with the theatrical release of “Dragon Ball Super: Broly,” the 20th film in the “Dragon Ball” franchise that spans video games, six animated spinoffs and more than 500 television episodes.
+That influence stateside is likely to grow Wednesday with the theatrical release of “Dragon Ball Super: Broly ,” the 20th film in the “Dragon Ball” franchise that spans video games, six animated spinoffs and more than 500 television episodes.
 It all started in 1984 when Akira Toriyama created the best-selling comic book series, known as a manga in Japan.

 “‘I’ve been a fan for so long, and I know a lot of others are too.
 It’s like a cult following,” said De’Aaron Fox, the 21-year-old Sacramento Kings guard who owns a pair of Dragon Ball Z-themed basketball shoes .
 Chicago Bulls forward Lauri Markkanen and Golden State Warriors player Jordan Bell are also fans of the anime who have worn custom Dragon Ball-themed shoes in games.